-- PI/ Supervisor may be contacted by the EOC Safety Team contacts the PI/ Supervisor to verify locations of concern, and where cleaning is required, to clarify any sensitive locations that are not to be disturbed during a cleaning effort.
+- PI/ Supervisor may be contacted by the EOC Safety Team to verify locations of concern, and where cleaning is required, to clarify any sensitive locations that are not to be disturbed during a cleaning effort.

 - For identified locations that require site cleaning and disinfection, the PI/ Supervisor will work with department leadership and/ or building management to promptly close the applicable room(s) by posting door signage.

-- Based on the assessment of information collected, the EOC Safety Team determines the level of cleaning and disinfection that may be necessary for the affected area(s) and informs Facilities Management (or another Department-specified contact).
+- Based on the assessment of information collected, the EOC Safety Team determines where cleaning and disinfection are necessary for the affected area(s) and informs Facilities Management (or another Department-specified contact).

 - Facilities/ Department Management to promptly notify building occupants of the positive case using a template provided by the Safety Team.
 The document informs building occupants: